Membership in Orthodontics Part 2

 The aim of the Part 2 exam of the Membership in Orthodontics (MOrth) is to assess the candidate’s knowledge of orthodontic theory and assess understanding, reasoning power, intellectual ability.

-To be eligible to enter the diploma exam, all candidates must fulfil one or more of the following criteria:
+To be eligible to enter the diploma exam, all candidates must fulfill one or more of the following criteria:

 - be registered as a specialist in the UK, having been admitted to the specialist list i) through the transitional arrangements, ii) by the provisions which permit entry to the specialist list on the basis of specialist qualifications obtained in the EEA or overseas or iii) on the basis of academic achievement.